apereo/cas/docs/cas-server-documentation/installation/Webflow-Customization.md

 If you want to learn how to modify and extend the CAS authentication flows, [please see this guide](Webflow-Customization-Extensions.html).

+### Webflow Decorations

+Learn how to fetch and display data dynamically from external data sources and endpoints and pass those along to the webflow by [reviewing this guide](Webflow-Customization-Extensions.html).

 ## Required Service for Authentication

 By default, CAS will present a generic success page if the initial authentication request does not identify